Lin Hsin Hsin: Early life and education

 Lin was born in Singapore.
 She graduated in mathematics from the University of Singapore and received a postgraduate degree in computer science from Newcastle University, England.
-She studied music and art in Singapore, printmaking at the University of Ulster, papermaking in Ogawamachi, Japan and paper conservation at the University of Melbourne Conservation Services.
+She studied music and art in Singapore printmaking at the University of Ulster, papermaking in Ogawamachi, Japan and paper conservation at the University of Melbourne Conservation Services.

 Career

-Lin is a digital native.
-Lin builds paradigm shift & patent-grade inventions.She is an IT visionary some 20 years ahead of time, who pens her IT vision in computing, poems, and paintings.

 In 1976, Lin painted "Distillation of an Apple", an oil painting claimed to visualised the construction and usage of Apple computer 7 days before the birth of Apple computer.
 In 1977, she painted "The Computer as Architect", an oil painting depicting the vision of the power of computer in architecture.
 Lin claimed she has never seen nor used a Computer-aided design (CAD) system prior to her painting while commercial CAD systems are available since early 1970s.